Rishthegreat/Notes/School/Unit 5 - Heredity.md

 - Genotype
 	- The genetic component like homozygous dominant, heterozygous, etc
 ## Non-Mendelian Genetics 5.4
+- A vast majority of traits are not inherited in the traditional Mendelian way
+- **Major Non-Mendelian Inheritance Patterns**
 ## Environment Effects on Phenotypes 5.5

 ## Chromosomal Inheritance 5.6